geekysuavo/pyppm/software/py/README.md

 ### Pulse programs

 All PyPPM devices have been outfitted with a small portion of memory to hold what are known as 'pulse programs'.
-These pulse programs are a set of byte code instructions that tell the microcontroller which commands to execute, when to execute them, and with what parameters.
+These pulse programs are sets of byte code instructions that tell the microcontroller which commands to execute, when to execute them, and with what parameters.